1AhmedGalal/AskHub/README.md

-# AskHub
+# E-Commerce API

-A web-based application built using C# and the MVC architecture, designed to have the main features of websites like AskFM and Curious Cat.
-The system allows users to anonymously ask questions, answer questions, follow users, and manage their profiles.
+A web-based API built using C# and ASP.NET, designed to provide core functionalities for an e-commerce platform.
+The system allows users to manage their accounts, browse products, place orders.

 ## Features

 - User Registration and Authentication
-- CRUD Operations for Questions
+- CRUD Operations for Users, Products, and Orders
-- Answering or Ignoring Questions
+- Secure Authorization and Role-Based Access Control
-- Following and Unfollowing Users
+- Order Management and Processing

 ## Concepts

-- Applying Solid Princples
+- Applying SOLID Principles
 - Using Design Patterns like Repository